Travis Jankowski Preview, Player Props: Rangers vs. Mets

-On Monday, Travis Jankowski (.222 on-base percentage in past 10 games, 138 points below season-long percentage) and the Texas Rangers face the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 7:10 PM ET.
+On Wednesday, Travis Jankowski (.273 on-base percentage in past 10 games, 89 points below season-long percentage) and the Texas Rangers play the New York Mets, whose starting pitcher will be Denyi Reyes.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Twins.
+In his most recent appearance, he reached base in his only plate appearance against the Mets.

 Travis Jankowski Game Info & Props vs. the Mets